This is part of a series of blog posts examining how Patient Support Services teams can deliver an outstanding patient experience.

 This model includes five core patient needs and 15 questions that link to each need:

-This model was developed to help Patient Support Services teams measure and improve the patient experience, and is based on Maslow’s Hierarchy of Needs, whereby certain needs must be fulfilled before higher order needs become relevant.
+This model is based on Maslow’s Hierarchy of Needs, whereby certain needs must be fulfilled before higher order needs become relevant.

 Last time, we reviewed the most fundamental patient need - financial security.